Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 It is rare to find subnational industry or category data in the public domain.
 We always source this from our clients with requisite permissions.

-We did however find a public report in South Africa when working for an investment bank on local ICT opportunities.
+We did however find a public report in South Africa when working with an investment bank on local ICT opportunities.

 The ICASA report [*The State of the ICT Sector*](assets/support/State-of-ICT-Sector-Report-March-2022.pdf) among other things showed the number of internet users for major cities and all states.
 How is this converted into something analytically useful?